juancarlosmendoza/CodingExercise/README.md

 In a terminal run 'json-server --watch publication.json', to initialize the test server

 ## Build Application

-In a terminal, run `ng serve -o` to build the application and open a browser to the project home page.
+In a new terminal, run 'npm install' to create the dependencies once finished, then run the 'ng serve -o' command to compile the application and open a browser to the project home page.

 ## Testing execution